Tulip-Dev/tulip/doc/user/algorithm.rst

 Algorithm
 =========

-You will find in this group algorithms managing the graph structure.
+This group contains algorithms managing the graph structure.

 * **Clustering**: